 Technical provisions are valued in accordance with the relevant Solvency II regulations as the sum of the best estimate liability ("BEL") and the risk margin.
-The BEL represents the amount of funds set aside to meet the expected future payouts for insurance obligations taking into account any cash inflows such as premiums.
+Technical provisions are gross of reinsurance recoverables as, under Solvency II regulations, these are treated as a reinsurance asset rather than a deduction to technical provisions.
+The BEL represents the amount of funds set aside to meet the expected future pay-outs for insurance obligations taking into account any cash inflows such as premiums.
 The risk margin reflects the cost of capital required by a third party to support taking over Unum Limited's business in addition to the best estimate liabilities.

-The table below presents the amount of the best estimate liability, the risk margin and the value of technical provisions at the valuation date by material lines of business.
+The table below presents the amount of the best estimate liability, the risk margin and the value of technical provisions at the valuation date (and previous valuation date) by material lines of business.
 The figures include volatility adjustment (see section D.2.5) and transitional measure on technical provisions ("TMTP") (see section D.2.7).
+In the balance sheet disclosure S.02.01.02 the BEL and Risk Margin is shown net of the TMTP.
+In order to see how the TMTP is split, by life and health business, between BEL and Risk Margin, please refer to template S.12.01.02.